 I'm a member of a small game development studio called NoOp Army and am interested in both technical and design related aspects of games and interactive 3d simulations and experiences.
 I've worked with multiplayer games, single player games and games using special technologies like AR and special hardware.
-Used different engines from game maker to unity, created middleware software from a C# based unity runtime to simple tools and have a battular in computer software engineering.
+Used different engines from game maker to unity, created middleware software from a C# based unity runtime to scalable game server backends.
+I have a bachelor in computer software engineering.

-Other than work i'm interested in the worlds of thought and ideas, philosophy, literature and overall human knowledge, science and wisdom.
+Other than games and software, I'm interested in the worlds of thought and ideas, philosophy, literature and overall human knowledge, science and wisdom.
 When not working i'm either studying, spending time with friends and family or play games.

-At NoOp Army we try to find good processes for making games and software, be artistic and creative while trying to be organized as much as possible and have a great time together and make the experience of working together something awesome.
-We provide contracting and consulting/support services in unity game engine and specially for your multiplayer games.
-We are mostly a .NET and Unity shop and love to use awesome tech like Microsoft Orleans.
+At NoOp Army we try to find good processes for making games and software, be artistic and creative while trying to be diciplined as much as possible and have a great time together as well.
+We try to make the experience of working together something awesome.
+We provide contracting and consulting services in unity game engine and specially for your multiplayer games.
+We are mostly a .NET and Unity shop and love to use awesome tech like Microsoft Orleans and voxelfarm.

-You can follow us on twitter on @nooparmy
+You can follow me on twitter on @ashkan_gc

 my LinkedIn profile

 In this post I'm trying to provide convincing reasons for better keyboard navigation in Unity

 In this post I would like to post a set of great videos from the history of our industry and also talk about why we are in a great industry

 Voxels are a new and important addition to our tools which can make a lot of new gameplay mechanics possible.
 In this post I'm trying to show their compelling reason for existence by a set of examples and a bit of philosophical discussion